unl-pal/argv-transformer/README.md

 ### Testing Tasks
 - `regressionTransformer` - Runs regression test for transformer
 - `test` - Runs the test suite and creates a report that can be viewed in a browser.
-The report is located in the build/reports/tests/test directory with the index.html file as the main entry point.
+The report is located in the `build/reports/tests/test` directory with the `index.html` file as the main entry point.

-Other tasks are available and can be seen by running `./gradlew tasks` from the commandline.
+Other tasks are available and can be seen by running `./gradlew tasks` from the command line.
 This will display all tasks available and a brief description of what they do.
 <!--## Using the Tool-->
 <!--The tool uses the file **config.properties** to set the options and properties of the tool before each run.-->